-After several years of hard and complex developments, the evolution and progress of the VAUCANSON platform are now stuck and we have reached the conclusion that we have to undertake a thorough revision of the VAUCANSON library that will most probably change its interface and the one of the associated API.
-These new developments will give rise to a new series of versions of VAUCANSON, coined VAUCANSON 2.x.
+After several years of hard and complex developments, the evolution and progress of the Vaucanson platform are now stuck and we have reached the conclusion that we have to undertake a thorough revision of the Vaucanson library that will most probably change its interface and the one of the associated API.
+These new developments will give rise to a new series of versions of Vaucanson, coined Vaucanson 2.x.

-On the other hand, there will be a TAF-KIT for these future versions of VAUCANSON, whose functionalities will include all those of the present one and whose interface will essentially be the same as the present one as well.
-TAF-KIT VAUCANSON 1.4 will serve as a landmark for both functionalities and performance of the first version of VAUCANSON.
-It will be the only documented part of VAUCANSON 1.4.
+However, we want to have a version of the platform that will serve as a landmark for both functionalities and performance of the first phase of Vaucanson.
+It will be coined Vaucanson 1.4.
+Moreover, there will be a TAF-Kit for the future versions of Vaucanson, its functionalities will include all those of the present one, and its interface will essentially be the same as the TAF-Kit of Vaucanson 1.4.
+TAF-Kit 1.4 will be the only documented part of Vaucanson 1.4.